mtktsl/GridLayout/docs/DOCUMENTATION.md

 ### setNeedsGridLayout
 Call this method when one or more views needs to be laid out based on their new content sizes.
 For example when UILabel is laid out by using `Auto grid cell` and it's `text` value changes, parent Grid's `setNeedsGridLayout` method should be called.

 Calling `setNeedsLayout` instead of `setNeedsGridLayout` will not have the same effect.
-Since `Grid` class is using a caching mechanism in order to improve performance and the way for marking the grid for recalculating its content size and alignment is calling `setNeedsGridLayout` instead of `setNeedsLayout`.
+Since `Grid` class is using a caching mechanism in order to improve performance, the right way for marking the grid for recalculating its content size and alignment is calling `setNeedsGridLayout` instead of `setNeedsLayout`.

 ### swapArrangement(of:with:)
 ```swift